AnkitKumarvaid/Digital_clock/README.md

 # Digital_clock
-this is a digital clock made using python
+this is a digital clock made by using python